Composing commands with pipes

 $ grep "line" repetitive.txt | sort | uniq > output

-As commands get more complex, it become more important to know that you can check your command history and even grep through it:
+As commands get more complex, it becomes more important to know that you can check your command history and even search (grep) through it:

 $ history